 Deciding what to order can be nearly impossible, with the irresistible array of choices served fresh daily.
 Popular confections include the restaurant’s famous zoumero, a light chocolate cake dipped in a rich chocolate sauce and topped with whipped cream; traditional lemon and walnut cakes; mille feuille; and ekmek kataifi as well as other traditional Greek recipes.

-The café is open all day, so feel free to start your day with an indulgent treat, stop by for an afternoon pick-me-up with a cup of coffee or end your day on a sweet note as you watch the sun set over the water.
+The café is open all day, so feel free to start your day with an indulgent treat, stop by for an afternoon pick-me-up with a cup of coffee or end your day on a sweet note as you watch the sunset over the water.

 Top Photo Spots in Crete

-- Chania Harbor: The harbor offers spectacular views of the famous Egyptian lighthouse, the pastel hues of the Venetian mansions along the water and a charming Ottoman mosque.
+Chania Harbor: The harbor offers spectacular views of the famous Egyptian lighthouse, the pastel hues of the Venetian mansions along the water, and a charming Ottoman mosque.

-- The walls of Chania: Erected by the Venetians more than six centuries past to repel the invading Ottomans, the walls of Chania provide a captivating backdrop for sunset photos.
+The walls of Chania: Erected by the Venetians more than six centuries past to repel the invading Ottomans, the walls of Chania provide a captivating backdrop for sunset photos.

-- Elafonissi Lagoon: The sands of Elafonissi beach owe their striking pink hue to microscopic marine organisms, and the contrast with the azure-blue water of the Mediterranean Sea creates an unforgettable photo.
+Elafonissi Lagoon: The sands of Elafonissi beach owe their striking pink hue to microscopic marine organisms, and the contrast with the azure-blue water of the Mediterranean Sea creates an unforgettable photo.

-- Preveli Beach: Just outside Plakias in southern Crete, this rocky beach features dramatic cliffs, rock-carved stairs and a lush palm forest.
+Preveli Beach: Just outside Plakias in southern Crete, this rocky beach features dramatic cliffs, rock-carved stairs, and a lush palm forest.

-- Knossos: The bold red, black and yellow tones of the palatial ruins—and the ancient Minoan history they represent—are an essential photo opportunity for any visit to Crete.
+Knossos: The bold red, black, and yellow tones of the palatial ruins—and the ancient Minoan history they represent—are an essential photo opportunity for any visit to Crete.

-- Skinaria Beach: Also near Plakias, this stunning landscape features radiant white stone formations against the deep blue sea.
+Skinaria Beach: Also near Plakias, this stunning landscape features radiant white stone formations against the deep blue sea.

-- Arkadi Monastery: Built around the 12th century, this weathered structure was restored in 1870 after being virtually destroyed during the Cretan rebellion against Turkish rule in 1866.
+Arkadi Monastery: Built around the 12th century, this weathered structure was restored in 1870 after being virtually destroyed during the Cretan rebellion against Turkish rule in 1866.
 Its imposing stone exterior and twin bells make for a classic photo.

-Home to an incredible diversity of ecosystems and cultures, Crete has something to offer every visitor: historic ruins filled with rare artifacts, peaceful mountain villages, beautiful beaches and incredible food, all made even more memorable by the warm Mediterranean hospitality that permeates the island.
+Home to an incredible diversity of ecosystems and cultures, Crete has something to offer every visitor.
+From historic ruins filled with rare artifacts to peaceful mountain villages.
+From beautiful beaches to incredible food.
+This is all made even more memorable by the warm Mediterranean hospitality that permeates the island.